zenml-io/blog.zenml.io/_posts/2023-08-30-introducing-mlstacks:-a-refreshed-way-to-deploy-mlops-infrastructure.md

-- To try out `mlstacks` directly and see how easy it is to specify your stacks using the .yaml specification files, [check out one of our QuickStart guides](https://mlstacks.zenml.io/getting-started/quickstart) appropriate to your favourite cloud platform (or use the `k3d` guide to test deployment locally)
+- To try out `mlstacks` directly and see how easy it is to specify your stacks using the .yaml specification files, [check out one of our QuickStart guides](https://mlstacks.zenml.io/getting-started/quickstart) appropriate to your favorite cloud platform (or use the `k3d` guide to test deployment locally)

 We'd love to hear your feedback, good and bad!
 Please [let us